• Skip to primary navigation

 2. In a medium saucepan over medium-high heat, warm the olive oil.
 Add the flour and whisk for 45-60 seconds to make a roux.
 Slowly pour in the broth, whisking the entire time.

 3. Add the chile powder, salt, cumin, and cinnamon and continue to whisk to combine.
-Add the blended tomato mixture, tomato paste, and soy sauce (or Worcestershire sauce for non-vegetarian) and fully combine.
+Add the blended tomato mixture, tomato paste, and soy sauce (or Worcestershire sauce for non-vegetarians) and fully combine.
 Bring to a boil and then lower the heat to simmer.
 Stir the sauce occasionally as it simmers for 15-20 minutes.

 4. Carefully pour the mixture into a blender or food processor and blend until smooth.
 You can serve immediately or allow the mixture to cool before storing.